The Meeting School: Academic program

 The Meeting School year ran on the semester system, with the Intersession block falling between the Winter and Spring terms.
 The school did not use grades, but rather a pass/fail system of credit with detailed written evaluations.

 Classes were organized around the traditional academic subjects of math, writing and literature, social studies and history, sciences, and the arts.
-Courses were often tuned to the rural environment with courses like “Literature of the Outdoors” where students were introduced to Henry David Thoreau’s Walden, Annie Dillard’s Pilgrim at Tinker Creek, and Aldo Leopold’s A Sand County Almanac.
-Established soon after WWII, social criticism in the form of George Orwell’s 1984 and Aldous Huxley’s Brave New World were assigned.
+Courses were often tuned to the rural environment with courses like "Literature of the Outdoors" where students were introduced to Henry David Thoreau's Walden, Annie Dillard's Pilgrim at Tinker Creek, and Aldo Leopold's A Sand County Almanac.
+Established soon after World War II, social criticism in the form of George Orwell's Nineteen Eighty-Four and Aldous Huxley's Brave New World were assigned.
 Within these subjects, however, teachers and students worked together to approach learning in ways that were creative, relevant, authentic, and hands-on.

-Classes, which met in faculty living rooms, ranged from 5 to 10 students.
+Classes, which met in faculty living rooms, ranged from five to ten students.
 Class meetings were informal, with opportunities for all voices to be heard.
 Projects and choices gave students the chance to take ownership of the subjects they studied.
 Teachers were committed to flexibility around different learning styles, paces and goals.
 Teachers and students valued the chance to make personal connections and relationships a part of learning.

 Classes at the school also included electives based heavily around the necessary work of the farm, or around outdoor skills and experiences.
 Some students used class blocks for mentorships with faculty who specialized in farm work, cooking, or repair work.
 The curriculum also emphasized social justice applications, and students were encouraged to think about ways to decrease their ecological footprint.

 Self-exploration and healthy life skills were also taught at the school; all students must take Health and Sexuality as well as Peace Studies.